Elite Clubs National League: Competition with Development Academy

 In 2017, the United States Soccer Federation announced the launch of a 74-club girls' academy within the U.S. Soccer Development Academy (DA) organization, in addition to its boys' academy.
 This program competed directly with the ECNL, which launched its own boys' academy in the same year and brought the ECNL and DA into direct nationwide competition for youth soccer clubs.
+Additionally, ECNL regularly competes with other leagues such as MLS Next and NAL.

 The Development Academy prevented players from playing high school soccer, while the ECNL allowed it.

 In 2019, top boys' and girls' clubs from the DA, all-star teams drawn from the ECNL and other domestic youth clubs, and youth clubs from FC Barcelona, Paris Saint-Germain, Atletico Madrid, and Manchester City F.C. competed in the second International Champions Cup Futures Tournament, staged by Relevent Sports Group alongside their senior professional 2019 Women's International Champions Cup.
 The tournament took place from December 11 to December 15, 2019, at IMG Academy in Bradenton, Florida.